tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

 # rebalancing

-- Rebalancing is the most difficult because it forces you to sell what is going up and to buy what went down
+- Rebalancing is the most difficult because it forces you to sell what is going up and buy what went down

 - Try to rebalance through changes in what you buy, try not to rebalance by selling assets

-- Rebalancing increases long term portfolio performance
+- Rebalancing increases long-term portfolio performance
   - It instills the investor with the discipline to buy low and sell high

-- If two assets have similar long term returns and risks are not perfectly correlated, then investing in a fixed rebalanced mix of the two not only reduces risks, but also actually increases return
+- If two assets have similar long-term returns and risks are not perfectly correlated, then investing in a fixed rebalanced mix of the two not only reduces risks but also actually increases return
-  - The excess return though is not obtained without rebalancing.
+  - The excess return, though is not obtained without rebalancing.
 It forces you to buy low and sell high to rebalance your asset allocation

 - Rebalancing is based on a theory called regression to the mean.
 That is, there is a natural tendency in the marketplace for all broad asset classes to return close to their history risk profiles.

 - When you rebalance, you sell some of the winners to buy some of the losers.
-It may feel counterintuitive at first but it follows the logic to buy low and sell high
+It may feel counterintuitive at first, but it follows the logic of buying low and selling high

-- Calendar based rebalancing is a good idea.
-Pick a date and rebalance then.
-You are more likely to not procrastinate
+- Calendar-based rebalancing is a good idea.
+Pick a date and rebalance it, then.
+You are more likely not to procrastinate

 - Rebalancing only works if the investments in the portfolio don't act the same way.
 You want assets that don't correlate with each other

-- Rebalancing in your tax advantaged accounts every year or two should be ok
+- Rebalancing in your tax-advantaged accounts every year or two should be ok

-- Try not to rebalance in your taxable accounts or do it as little as possible.
-Try to rebalance though buying because rebalancing triggers taxable events
+- Try not to rebalance your taxable accounts or do it as little as possible.
+Try to rebalance through buying because rebalancing triggers taxable events

 - Rebalance your portfolio at least 1 per year

 - Do not rebalance too frequently.
 Let momentum work for you.
-  - This means to rebalance at most once per year
+  - This means rebalancing at most once per year

 ## Investment Pyramid – 5 levels